Calsign/APDE/README.md

 To access a list of all of sketches, either press the APDE icon in the top left corner, swipe in from the left side of the screen, or select "Load Sketch" from the menu.
 You will be presented with the folders "Sketches", "Examples", "Library Examples", and "Recent".
 These categories should be self-explanatory.
 After navigating into one of the folders, you can navigate back out by pressing the ".." button at the top of the list.
 You can select a sketch (or example) to open it.
 The previously open sketch will be automatically saved (unless it has not been saved yet, in which case you will be prompted with a dialog).

 In the sketch list, you can long press on a sketch (or a folder) to move it around (unless you have 2.3.3, in which case... sorry.
 The drag and drop APIs weren't added until 3.0...
 I'll have to make a custom implementation eventually).
 Drop the sketch into a folder or the parent folder ("..") to move it there.
 You can also drop it onto one of the three buttons at the bottom.
 The plus button will move the sketch to a new folder.
 The pencil button will rename the sketch.
 The trash can button will delete the sketch.
-You can also manage sketches / folders from a file manager (even on 2.3.3), but these features are present to make things easier.
+You can also manage sketches/folders from a file manager (even on 2.3.3), but these features are present to make things easier.

 Many of the menu items are duplicated in the Sketch Properties view, although there are some differences ("Delete Sketch" is only accessible from Sketch Properties, for example).